nats-io/nats.java/src/examples/java/io/nats/examples/README.md

 java -cp build/libs/java-nats-{major.minor.patch}-SNAPSHOT-uber.jar io.nats.examples.NatsSub opentls://localhost:4443 test 3
 ```

-There are a set tls configuration for the server in the test files that can be used to run the NATS server.
+There are some example configuration files for the server in the test resources that can be used to run the NATS server with TLS.

 ```bash
 nats-server --config src/test/resources/tls.conf